Easy Cake Pops Recipe

 • Crumble the cooled cake into a large bowl.
 Try not to leave large chunks of cake, so the pops are easy to roll.

-• Add the cream cheese to the cake crumbs.
-Use clean hands to mix the two together until a thick, smooth dough forms.
+• Add the cream cheese to the crumbs and mix until a thick, smooth dough forms.
+Make sure there’s no dry cake visible.

-how to make cake pop dough
+Four images of how to make cake pop dough using cream cheese.

-• Divide the cake mixture into 1.5 inch balls and roll them until smooth.
-Arrange the cake balls on a lined baking sheet.
+• Divide the cake mixture into 1.5-inch balls and roll them until smooth.

 • Chill for 2 hours, or overnight.